- for Building Credit72

 The APR for this card is high at 29.90% Variable±, and there is no promotional or introductory financing offer.
 The good news is that the APR will not go up if you miss a payment.
 Many cards will increase the APR several percentage points if you make a late payment.

-The other bit of good news is that the late fee maxes out at just up to $25.
+The other bit of good news is that the late fee maxes out at just $25.
 Many cards will charge you a lot more than that for missing a payment.
 You will also be charged $25 if your payment is returned for any reason, such as a bounced check.

-How Much Will You Earn with Blaze Credit Card?
+How Much Will You Earn With Blaze Credit Card?

 Unfortunately, the Blaze card does not offer any rewards or cash back.
 It is simply a tool to help you build your credit score while giving you the convenience of a fully-functional MasterCard.